CADmium-Co/CADmium/README.md

 Beyond that, I will try to monetize by offering a hosted version of the software as a paid product.
 To achieve this I will introduce a notion of users, accounts, sharing, and a public commons.
 All of the actual CAD functionality, including the ability to read and modify .cadmium files, will always be available for free here on Github in a local-only form.

-## Licensing

-The entire project is available under the MIT license, but I can't guarantee that it will be forever.
-I may switch to an [FSL](https://fsl.software/) license soon.

 ## Technology

 The boundary representation engine under the hood is [truck](https://github.com/ricosjp/truck), which is written in rust and is not dependent on any legacy b-rep engine.